 The City requires owners of commercial property always to maintain trees and landscapes according to their approved site plans.
 Trees on residential property are regulated only within Resource Protection Areas and on development sites; properties with new homes are required to preserve or plant enough trees to provide 20% canopy cover within 10 years.

-The City's 5-member Tree Commission advises the Arborist and the City Council on policies, practices and regulations to ensure the health and future of the urban forest.
+The City's 5-member Urban Forestry Commission advises the Arborist and the City Council on policies, practices and regulations to ensure the health and future of the urban forest.